-Semesters of full-time enrollment 1 Minimum cumulative grade point average needed for continuation 1.0 Minimum cumulative grade point average needed for good standing 2 Minimum credit units completed needed for good standing
+Semesters of full-time enrollment 1 Minimum cumulative grade point average needed for continuation Minimum cumulative grade point average needed for good standing 2 Minimum credit units completed needed for good standing

-1 1.50 2
+1 1.0 1.50 2

 2 1.0 1.65 5

 3 1.3 1.75 8

 4 1.45 1.85 12

 5 1.60 1.95 15.5

-6 1.
-7 5 2.00 20
+6 1.75 2.00 20

 7 1.90 2.00 23.5

 8 2.00 2.00 28

-^{1.} Interims are considered a part of the spring semesters for the purpose of determining academic status.
+- 1. Interims are considered a part of the spring semesters for the purpose of determining academic status.
 Summers may be used to make up deficiencies.
 If a student discontinues prior to December 1 of the first semester, or prior to May 1 of the second semester, or at any time because of illness, that semester will not be counted.
-The semesters of enrollment of transfer students include the number of semesters of full-time enrollment at all the colleges combined, but only Calvin grades are considered in determining averages.

-^{2.} A student receiving Veterans Administration benefits who is placed on academic probation must within the next two semesters meet the requirements for good academic standing in order to continue to be certified for such benefits and must, prior to enrolling for the final four course units, have earned a cumulative grade point average of 2.0.
+The semesters of enrollment of transfer students include the number of semesters of full-time enrollment at all the colleges combined, but only Calvin grades are considered in determining averages. - 2.
+A student receiving Veterans Administration benefits is placed on academic probation if his GPA falls below 2.0 and must within the next two semesters raise it to 2.0 in order to continue to be certified for such benefits.
+Such students must, prior to enrolling for the final four course units, have earned a cumulative grade point average of 2.0.
+If any student receiving veteran's benefits fails to come off probation within the prescribed probation period, the school will inform the Veteran's Administration.
+That student will be informed in writing that the Veteran's Administration has been notified, and the Veteran's Administration will terminate his benefits.

 Any student whose average falls below the minimum required for continuation is subject to dismissal.
 All students permitted to continue but not meeting the requirements for good standing are placed on probation.
-Freshmen placed on probation are limited to three and one-half course units and required to participate in the Academic Support Program.
+Freshmen placed on probation are limited to four courses, one of which is an Academic Support course, and required to participate in the Academic Support Program.
 All students on probation are expected to limit extracurricular activities and part-time employment and to seek help in developing their academic skills either from a faculty adviser or from the staff of the Academic Support Program and must raise their grade point averages above those of the previous semester.